Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 14. Luxor Governorate

 Luxor city, the capital of the governorate is pre-historic and one of the most iconic cities in the world.
-Luxor is a popular holiday destination and UNESCO World Heritage Site.
+Luxor is a UNESCO World Heritage Site and a popular destination for any vacation in Egypt.
 In ancient times it was known as the city of Thebes.
 Visit the Valley of the Kings, Karnak, Luxor Temple and the Colossi of Memnon.

 15. Matrouh Governorate

 In the northwest of Egypt, the region is often called the Marsa Matrouh governorate, after its capital.
-The capital city is well connected to the oasis of Bahariya and Siwa, a perfect option for heat-stricken travelers in the summer looking for somewhere to cool off.
+The capital city is well connected to the oasis of Bahariya and Siwa, a perfect option for heat-stricken travelers during summer in Egypt looking for somewhere to cool off.

 16. Minya Governorate